What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 What is an Ergonomic Assessment?

-A professional ergonomic assessment is when a Certified Professional Ergonomist evaluates the work environment and behaviours of an organization or individuals to identify areas of risk and opportunities for improvement.
+A professional ergonomic assessment is when a Certified Professional Ergonomist or Occupational Therapist evaluates the work environment and behaviours of an organization or individuals to identify areas of risk and opportunities for improvement.

-Other professionals experienced in the field of ergonomic injuries or workstation design such as occupational therapists, workspace planners and many manufacturers own sales representatives can also offer excellent help spotting ergonomic deficiencies but won’t be able to provide a certified assessment.
+Other professionals experienced in the field of ergonomic injuries or workstation design such as workspace planners and many manufacturers’ own sales representatives can also offer excellent help spotting ergonomic deficiencies but won’t be able to provide a certified assessment, at Office Interiors we call these ergonomic evaluations.

 The assessor will evaluate the workstation and work environment for anything that could be promoting poor posture or causing unnecessary stress on users’ bodies.
 This could include everything from examining a user’s chair configuration to the lighting level available in the office and specifically at a user’s workstation.